 Manually adjust the industrial fan’s outlet damper, inlet damper or variable frequency drive:

-If the fan’s outlet damper, inlet damper or variable frequency drive (VFDS) is adjusted properly, airflow can be controlled.
+If the fan’s outlet damper, inlet damper or variable frequency drive (VFD) is adjusted properly, airflow can be controlled.
 If done improperly, this adjustment can create a shorter filter life, product quality issues and increased operating costs.

 Best practice: Monitor differential pressure readings regularly.
 Once an initial air reading is complete and it is known how the system should operate – a differential pressure benchmark can be set and the operators will be able to easily see when the system is not operating within acceptable limits.